Correction Officer: How Do I Become a Correctional Officer

 Learn how to become a correctional officer.
 Research the education and career requirements, training information and experience required for starting a career as a correctional officer.

-Correctional officers oversee and are responsible for the persons who have been incarcerated in a correctional facility or are awaiting trial in county, state or federal prisons.
+Correctional officers maintain safety and security in jails, courthouses and prisons.
+They oversee and are responsible for incarcerated persons.
 Their duties include enforcing rules, supervising inmates, inspecting jail cells and reporting inmate behavior.
-Correctional officers also maintain safety and security by preventing fights and enforcing rules.
 Potential danger from confrontations with inmates and exposure to contagious diseases may cause considerable job stress.
+The dangerous conditions lead to high rates of on-the-job illness and injury.

 |Degree Level||High school diploma; associate's or bachelor's degree preferred or required in some cases|